Mishalzeera/the-money-manager/README.md

 ### Commenting CSS And HTML

 The commenting process of the CSS and HTML was done for the sake of future maintainability.
-The idea that the author has, in general when it comes to documentation, is that someone who cannot understand code can still follow along with every step of the way.
-Of course they would have to be patient and willing to follow along, but this also makes it easier for even the author in the future to find sections and change them if necessary.
+The idea that I had, in general when it comes to documentation, is that someone who cannot understand code can still follow along with every step of the way.
+Of course they would have to be patient and willing to follow along, but this also makes it easier for even myself in the future to find sections and change them if necessary.

 ### Thoughts About Documentation Approach

 The unconventional documentation approach taken this time had its moments.
-Namely, the best thing about it was realising that sometimes the authors technical intent was not really clear.
+Namely, the best thing about it was realising that sometimes my technical intent was not really clear.
 It was helpful to write down first what the intention to achieve was, as clearly as possible.
 This actually led to many moments of insight into how to progress.
-It abstracted away any limits on the part of the authors technical ability, which is a huge impediment, and let the emphasis lie on what the desired outcome was, functionally.
+It abstracted away any limits on the part of my technical ability, which is a huge impediment, and let the emphasis lie on what the desired outcome was, functionally.

 You hear it said in the software world often: "Our job is not to write fancy